Royal Docks: History

 The three docks were completed between 1855 and 1921 on riverside marshes in East Ham and West Ham (now the London Borough of Newham).
-The Victoria and Albert docks were constructed by the London & St Katharine Docks Company, to provide berths for large vessels that could not be accommodated further upriver.
+The Victoria Dock was constructed by the Victoria (London) Dock Company, which became part of the London and Saint Katharine Docks Company in 1864.
+The London and Saint Katharine Docks Company then went on to build the Royal Albert Dock.
+Both docks were constructed to provide berths for large vessels that could not be accommodated further upriver.
 They were a great commercial success, becoming London's principal docks during the first half of the 20th century.
 They specialised particularly in the import and unloading of foodstuffs, with rows of giant granaries and refrigerated warehouses being sited alongside the quays.
 The docks' great size and provision of numerous finger quays gave them a collective span of over 12 mi of quaysides, serving hundreds of cargo and passenger ships at a time.
-Following the opening of the Royal Albert Dock in 1880, giving the Royals access to Gallions Reach, 11 mi below London Bridge, the rival East & West India Docks Company responded with the construction of Tilbury Docks even further down river.
+Following the opening of the Royal Albert Dock in 1880, giving the Royal Docks access to Gallions Reach, 11 mi below London Bridge, the rival East and West India Dock Company responded with the construction of Tilbury Docks even further down river.
 The ruinous competition led eventually to all the enclosed docks being taken over by the Port of London Authority (PLA) in 1909.
 The PLA completed the King George V Dock in 1921 and reserved land to the north for a fourth dock, never built.